Katerina401/ai-content-polisher-agent/README.md

 The project focuses on helping Chinese content creators improve AI-generated drafts by diagnosing and reducing common "AI flavor" issues, such as mechanical structure, repetitive paragraph rhythm, vague expression, over-explaining, and platform style mismatch.

+The repository is maintained as a documentation-first prototype for MiMo Token plan application review.
+It does not include production credentials, private data, API keys, or live service configuration.

 ## Core Scenarios

 - WeChat public account article polishing